hummy123/simple-mlton-glfw-callback/README.md

 ## Building the program

-For a Linux/BSD machine:
+You must first have GLFW, pkg-config and the MLton compiler installed on your computer to build this program.

+Once those are installed, building on a Linux/BSD machine is simple with the following steps:

 - Clone this repository
 - Enter `./build-unix.sh` in a terminal open at the repository root
-- `./shell` to executed the generated file
+- `./shell` to executed the compiled program

-## How the callback is set
+## How the callback is set in code

 The following steps were taken to define and set the callback in code: